 Hingham Public Schools is developing a comprehensive multi-tiered model of social-emotional supports for students across all grades PK-12, known as our Hingham Tiered Systems of Support: Social-Emotional.
-This process will include anonymous surveys of students, teachers, and parents.
-The survey process will be conducted in collaboration with researchers from the Boston University School of Education.
+This process began a few months ago with the anonymous surveying of students, teachers, and parents.
+The survey process was conducted in collaboration with researchers from the Boston University School of Education.

 Assessing the behavioral and emotional functioning of students can be an effective tool in promoting student success.
 Academic problems, along with problems associated with developing and maintaining positive relationships with others, can be the result of underlying behavioral and emotional difficulties.
 Our schools are dedicated to selecting and implementing initiatives that will effectively ensure a safe, supportive, and healthy learning environment for our students and schools.
 We will use results from these surveys to inform our provision of support services and activities, and to focus professional development activities for our teachers and staff.

-All students who agree to participate will complete brief surveys during one class period on one occasion during regularly scheduled school activities.
-Your child does not have to participate.
+All students who agreed to participate completed brief surveys during one class period on one occasion during regularly scheduled school activities.
+Children did not have to participate.
 Participation in the survey is voluntary.
-Students will be asked about life and school experiences, focusing on emotional, social, and academic problems.
-They will not put their names on the survey, and answers will be anonymous.
-We will therefore be unable to identify particular students, even if they report having experienced emotional or behavioral problems; rather, the survey will provide general information about the nature of student strengths and challenges in our schools.
-Any child can choose not to complete the survey or to skip any questions that they do not wish to answer.
-Participation or refusal to participate will not affect your child’s grades or other school services.
-We expect that the survey will take approximately 20 – 30 minutes to complete.
-If you DO NOT want your child to complete the anonymous survey, please notify your child’s school counselor on or before Friday, October 27, 2017.
+Students were asked about life and school experiences, focusing on emotional, social, and academic problems.
+They did not put their names on the survey, and answers will be anonymous.
+We are unable to identify particular students, even if they report having experienced emotional or behavioral problems; rather, the survey will provide general information about the nature of student strengths and challenges in our schools.
+Any child could choose not to complete the survey or to skip any questions that they do not wish to answer.
+Participation or refusal to participate will not affect students’ grades or other school services.
+The survey will took approximately 20 – 30 minutes to complete.

-The survey for parents is now live and available.
-As with the student survey, your participation is voluntary and survey responses are anonymous.
-You will be asked about your child’s experiences in school, focusing particularly on emotional, social, and academic problems.
-Because this survey is anonymous, we will not be able to identify particular students who are having trouble; rather, we will use the information to understand parent perceptions of student strengths and challenges.
-You can choose not to complete the survey or to skip any questions that you do not wish to answer.
-Your participation or refusal to participate will not affect your child’s grades or other school services.
-We expect that the survey will take parents 15-20 minutes to complete for each child.
+The survey for parents has been completed.
+As with the student survey, parent participation was voluntary and survey responses are anonymous.
+Parents were asked about their child’s experiences in school, focusing particularly on emotional, social, and academic problems.
+Because this survey is anonymous, we are not be able to identify particular students who are having trouble; rather, we are using the information to understand parent perceptions of student strengths and challenges.
+Parents chose not to complete the survey or to skip any questions that they did not wish to answer.
+Parent participation or refusal to participate will not affect his/her child’s grades or other school services.
+The survey will took parents 15-20 minutes to complete for each child.

 A copy of this letter and the survey is in the school office for you to view.
 As always, if you have any concerns about your child’s emotional well being, please contact your child’s school counselor.
 We believe that this survey and the information that it will provide to Hingham schools is an important step in nurturing a supportive learning environment for all of our students.